node-migrator-bot/Transitive/doc/api/options.md

 [new server] - create a new `connect` server.
 Override this if you want to use SSL.

+### mergeDefault

+true - merge default options onto the custom options passed to Transitive.boot

+### dumpOptions

+false - `console.log(sys.inspect(options))` within the boot process so you can inspect the calculated options.

 ### templateEngines

 an Object where the keys are file extensions and the properties are functions that accept `(source, filename)` and return a `function(locals) `that returns HTML when called